section-engineering-education/engineering-education/articles/nodejs-cli-input/index.md

 This will generate a `package.json` file.

-Once that's done, create a new JavaScript file called `index.js` to write our code.
+Once that's done, create a new file called `index.js` to write our code.

 ### Readline Package